 Do you, worry about what’s in your pocket!

+One of the things I wish I knew when I was 18 was not to care so much.
 I used to care so much about everyone having the same opportunity, not selling out, and being fair.
 What I didn’t realize was that by giving everyone a share of my pie, I really didn’t have anything for myself left.
 I mean, didn’t I earn the whole pie?